richardo2016/react-app-rewire-multiple-entry/README.md

 ### Options

-You can pass a array of entry configuration options to `react-app-rewire-multiple-entry`, the entry in the array has attributes below:
+You can pass a array of entry configuration options to `@richardo2016/react-app-rewire-multiple-entry`, the entry in the array has attributes below:

 - `entry` [Required] Webpack entry JS file.
 Throw error when empty.
+- `hash` [Optional] Whether use hash in output name for this entry.
 - `template` [Optional] HTML template used in plugin [HtmlWebpackPlugin].
 Default value: `public/index.html`.
 - `outPath`: [Optional] The file wirte the HTML to.
 You can specify a subdirectory. **If empty, it will be calculated by `path.relative(process.cwd(), template)`**